omerg864/file-copy/README.md

-# File copy from currpted hrad drive
+# File copy from currpted hard drive

 This program copies specified types of files from one directory to another.